kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 <a name="extra tools"></a>
-# Extra tools for Downloading Data Data
+# Extra tools for downloading and importing data

 ## Importing CSV files
 Hopefully you’re lucky enough that your data is stored as a CSV (Comma Separated Value) file!
 That’s just a way of storing tabular data in a ASCII format, with some kind of delimiter (a comma, or sometimes a space, or a tab, or a slash) to indicate what different columns are.
 These are straightforward to import in [Python](https://realpython.com/python-csv/) or [R](http://www.r-tutor.com/r-introduction/data-frame/data-import).